Buckinghamshire-Digital-Service/buckinghamshire-council/docs/contributing.md

 1. If you're happy with the PR, merge it into `master` on GitHub.

 `master` on GitHub will be overriden by the next push from GitLab.
-To avoid loosing the just merged changes you need to integrate them into the GitLab repo.
+To avoid losing the just merged changes you need to integrate them into the GitLab repo.

 1. Add the GitHub repo to your local development setup.